mrbrianhobo/solidity-exercises/rinkeby.md

 ## Step 2: Run Geth in Rinkeby Mode

-At this point, you should probably start a `tmux` or `screen` session, so if you get interrupted during syncing it will still keep going in the background.

-To start syncing your node up with the Rinkeby testnet (might take several minutes), run:
+To start syncing your node up with the Rinkeby testnet (might take several minutes), open a terminal window and run:

 ```
 geth --rinkeby --syncmode "fast"